taeyoungP/Weather_Dashboard/README.md

 ## How to use

  * User can check today's date and 5 days forecast by seraching city name from search bar on the left side of the webpage.
-Search function is not uppercase/lowercase sensitive, but user must input correct and precise city name.
+Search function is not uppercase/lowercase sensitive, but user must input correct and precise city name. (ex: LA (x), Los Angeles (o))

  * Date shown in weather forecast is based on city's local timezone.